KenanHuang/docker_time_modify/README.md

 #### Parameters you need to know in advance

-The multipliers "m", "h", "d" and "y" can be used to specify the offset in minutes, hours, days and years (365 days each), respectively. -- as described in [wolfcw/libfaketime]([GitHub - wolfcw/libfaketime: libfaketime modifies the system time for a single application](https://github.com/wolfcw/libfaketime))
+The multipliers "m", "h", "d" and "y" can be used to specify the offset in minutes, hours, days and years (365 days each), respectively. -- as described in [wolfcw/libfaketime](https://github.com/wolfcw/libfaketime)

+/etc/faketimerc  is used to store the offset of fake time.So you just need to change it to get different time.

 #### demo: